A new secondary school for Reading

-Maiden Erlegh River Academy will be a high quality, inclusive school for students of all abilities and aspirations, and from all backgrounds.
+River Academy will be a high quality, inclusive school for students of all abilities and aspirations, and from all backgrounds.
+The school will be an 8 form entry secondary school with a 300-place Sixth Form.
 Through the school’s rich and broad curriculum, we will provide opportunities to study a range of GCSE and vocational courses.
 The school will not only equip students with skills and qualifications that will enable them to access high quality post-16 study or apprenticeships, but will also prepare them for a range of career opportunities both locally and further afield.
-Finally, it will also increase parental choice in north Reading and address the current shortfall in secondary places within the borough.
+Finally, it will also increase parental choice in Reading and address the current shortfall in secondary places within the borough.

 Chair of Maiden Erlegh Trust, Nick Jones added “partnership plays an important part in our work and so, in delivering our unapologetically ambitious aims for this school, we will work closely with parents, the community, local businesses and Reading Borough Council.”

-Alison Hobby – Head of Marketing and Administration
+Alison Hobby – Head of Marketing and Communications

 0118 926 2467